Christopher Slatore, MD

 Dr. Slatore is a Pulmonary/Critical Care physician and a Core Investigator at the Portland VA Medical Center’s Health Services Research & Development (HSR&D) Center for Involving Veterans in Care.
 He received medical and master of epidemiology degrees from the University of Washington (UW).
 He completed his residency in internal medicine and fellowship in pulmonary & critical care medicine at the UW as well.

-He is an Assistant Professor of Medicine in the Division of Pulmonary & Critical Care Medicine at Oregon Health & Science University, Medical Director of the Unsuspected Radiologic Findings system, and Co-Leader for the Lung Cancer Screening Clinical Demonstration Project at the PVAMC.
+He is an Associate Professor of Medicine in the Division of Pulmonary & Critical Care Medicine at Oregon Health & Science University, Medical Director of the Unsuspected Radiologic Findings system, and Co-Leader for the Lung Cancer Screening Clinical Demonstration Project at the PVAMC.
 Dr. Slatore has published over 30 peer-reviewed manuscripts.

 He is interested in the prevention, detection, treatment, and healthcare delivery for patients with tobacco-related lung diseases, chiefly lung cancer and chronic obstructive pulmonary disease (COPD).
 Dr. Slatore’s research has focused on improving patient outcomes and innovative approaches to treatment in these areas.